 Roche/454 and Illumina implement a ‘Sequencing by synthesis’ (SBS) technique for DNA sequencing (Margulies et al., 2005b).
 DNA fragments are PCR amplified to millions of copies such that while sequencing, simultaneous addition of million bases, one to each growing strand of template fragment, emits detectable fluorescent light (Margulies et al., 2005a).
 A defined order of free nucleotide molecules are flowed in the reaction plate, nucleotides are allowed to incorporate, fluorescent light is detected and any unincorporated nucleotides are washed off for next cycle.
 Roche/454 and Illumina differ only at the sequencing step.
 In Roche/454, polymerase continues nucleotide addition reactions until the base flowing in the reaction plate is complementary to the template sequence.
 The intensity of fluorescent light emission is detected and is proportional to the number of bases subsequently added, as a homopolymer run, in a particular reaction cycle (Margulies et al., 2005b).
 In the homopolymer region (repetition of a base over 3 times) the light intensity and the bases added can be disproportionate, generating high insertion or deletion (indel) errors (Loman et al., 2012; Luo et al., 2012) at the rate of 0.38 per 100 bases (Loman et al., 2012).
 Illumina, on the other hand, stops the reaction after single nucleotide addition, detects the color of light emission that depends on a base (Bentley et al., 2008) but has base calling biases, generating substitution errors (Luo et al., 2012).
 The major advantage of Illumina over other systems is that it has the highest throughput (Table 1.2).
 The sequencing chemistry of the systems impacts on sequence read length.
 Roche/454 yields a lower number of sequences but the longest read length (up to 800 bases) (Table 1.2).
-The longer read length can reveal the drug resistant mutations patterns in a particular variant, which is a huge advantage of Roche/454 compared to other NGS systems for HIV-1 resistance genotyping.
+The longer read length can reveal the drug resistant mutations patterns in a particular variant, which is a huge advantage of Roche/454 compared to other HTS systems for HIV-1 resistance genotyping.

 Applied Biosystems SOLiD implements a ‘Sequencing by ligation’ technique for DNA sequencing, thus bypassing any DNA polymerase related sequencing errors (Pandey et al., 2008).
 The template DNA is amplified in similar way to previous NGS technologies.
 During sequencing, a universal primer and a library of pre-designed 1,2-probes of 8 nucleotides (or dibase probe) along with a DNA ligase enzyme, is added.
 The probes hybridize to the complementary template sequence and the fluorescence of the probe is read.
-The probe hybridization is repeated for seven cycles extending read length to only 35 bases; which is not desirable from a perspective of HIV-1 genotypic drug resistance test.
+The probe hybridization is repeated for seven cycles extending read length to only 35 bases.
 In the next cycle, a new universal primer is hybridized at an offset position of one base (n-1) to the previous primer position followed by a ligation sequencing process.
 The primer resetting cycle is repeated five times providing dual measurements of each base and the final sequence is decoded from color code information using 4 by 4 color code (reviewed in (Mardis, 2008)).